-The Open University is involved in several research projects on the future of urban energy systems.
-These projects focus mainly on sustainable provision of heating and cooling in urban environments.
-The OU collaborates with a wide range of partners from other research institutes, industry, and civil society.
+The Open Universiteit is involved in several research projects on the future of urban energy systems.
+These projects focus mainly on the sustainable supply of thermal energy (heating and cooling) in urban environments.
+The OU collaborates with a wide range of partners from other universities and research institutes, industry, and civil society.

-The Faculty of Science of the Open University (OU) is a partner in D2GRIDS (“Demand Driven Grids”).
-This Interreg North-West Europe project, coordinated by Mijnwater BV in Heerlen, aims to increase the share of renewable energy in Europe by rolling out 5th generation heating and cooling networks (5GDHC) throughout Europe.
-Five pilot sites in Paris-Saclay (FR), Bochum (DLD), Brunssum (NL), Glasgow and Nottingham (UK).
+The Faculty of Science of the Open Universiteit (OU) is a partner in D2GRIDS.
+This Interreg North-West Europe project, coordinated by Mijnwater in Heerlen, aims to increase the share of renewable energy in Europe by rolling out 5th generation heating and cooling networks (5GDHC).
+Pilot systems are developed at five sites in Paris-Saclay (FR), Bochum (DE), Brunssum (NL), Glasgow (UK), and Nottingham (UK).
 Knowledge partners in the consortium codify the lessons learnt at these pilot sites to accelerate the industrialization and rollout of 5GDHC technology.
 The total project budget is 20.8 million Euro of which 11.6 million Euro is covered by Interreg funds.
 The OU participates for €400,000 in the project, of which €240,000 is covered by Interreg.
-The project duration is 3 years.
-The research project fits perfectly within the years of cooperation between the OU and Mijnwater BV.
+The project duration is 4 years.

-The OU has two main responsibilities in D2Grids.
-In order to spread knowledge about 5GDHC among industry and policy makers, the OU is involved in developing and providing educational programs on 5GDHC.
-The other responsibility is to develop a method of investigating the climate impact of 5GDHC and apply this method at the D2Grids pilot sites.
+The OU is responsible for ascertaining the long term impact of D2Grids.
+To spread knowledge about 5GDHC among industry and policymakers, the OU is involved in developing and providing educational programs on 5GDHC.
+Another responsibility is to develop a method of investigating the climate impact of 5GDHC and apply this method at the D2Grids pilot sites.
 The OU also coordinates the formation of feasibility studies, action plans, and rollout strategies of 5GDHC in North-West Europe.